New tiny house – 2026 : the community hub

 Join us to stay updated on our readings and maybe join a future book club.

 Hastekasen Farm and adventure center is on occasion renting the sailing yacht Bon Aventura to use as an educational platform for Adventure learning and leadership training.
-How can an adventurous situation enhance learning different competences?
-Everything from the obvious; boatmanship, sailing, navigation, mechanic and electrical skills.
-But also; team building, creativity, organizational skills, leadership.
-At times done under stress full situations that have real risks and consequences.

 While living onboard there will also be development in communication, cultural skills, civic competence.
 Since the project is “open” there will be lots of documentation and story telling (inspiring others).
 And all the time – personal development; encouraging; curiosity, boldness, self awareness, entrepreneurship.